 - (1) Includes 617,822 shares of common stock directly held by Mr. Oberbeck, 121,015 shares of common stock held by Saratoga Investment Advisors, which Mr. Oberbeck controls, and 220,324 shares of common stock held by CLO Partners LLC, an entity wholly owned by Mr. Oberbeck and 744,183 shares of common stock directly held by Elizabeth Birkelund.
 See footnote 3 below. - (2) Based on information included in Amendment No. 6 to Schedule 13G filed by Black Diamond Capital Management, L.L.C. with the SEC on February 3, 2017.
-The address of Black Diamond Capital Management, L.L.C. is One Sound Shore Drive, Suite 200, Greenwich, CT 06830. - (3) Based on information included in Amendment No. 3 to Schedule 13D filed jointly by Christian L. Oberbeck, Elizabeth Birkelund, Saratoga Investment Advisors and CLO Partners LLC on November 4, 2014.
+The address of Black Diamond Capital Management, L.L.C. is One Sound Shore Drive, Suite 200, Greenwich, CT 06830. - Investment Advisors and CLO Partners LLC on November 4, 2014.
 Pursuant to an Agreement Relating to Shares of Common Stock of Saratoga Investment Corp. (the "Transfer Agreement"), Christian L. Oberbeck transferred 744,183 shares of common stock beneficially owned by him to Elizabeth Birkelund.
 Elizabeth Birkelund has full ownership rights with respect to the shares, including without limitation, the right to (A) receive any cash and/or stock dividends and distributions paid on or with respect to the shares and (B) sell the shares in accordance with the provisions of the Transfer Agreement and receive all proceeds therefrom.
 However, pursuant to the terms of the Transfer Agreement, Christian L. Oberbeck has retained the right to vote the shares, except that Elizabeth Birkelund has retained the right to vote the shares on all matters submitted to shareholders with respect to any matter that could give rise to dissenters or other rights of an objecting shareholder under Maryland General Corporation Law.
 The Transfer Agreement also contains a right of first refusal that requires Elizabeth Birkelund to offer Christian L. Oberbeck the opportunity to purchase any shares of Common Stock owned by her prior to her intended sale of the shares.
 Any such purchases may be made either directly by Mr. Oberbeck or through entities affiliated with him.

-Set forth below is the dollar range of equity securities beneficially owned by each of our directors as of March 5, 2018.
+Set forth below is the dollar range of equity securities beneficially owned by each of our directors as of January 30, 2018.
 We are not part of a "family of investment companies" as that term is defined in the 1940 Act.

+Dollar Range of Equity Securities

-Name of Director Dollar Range of Equity Securities Beneficially Owned(1)(2)
+Name of Director Beneficially Owned(1)(2)

 Interested Directors

 Christian L. Oberbeck Over \$1,000,000

 Michael J. Grisius Over \$1,000,000

 Independent Directors

 Steven M. Looney \$50,001-\$100,000

 Charles S. Whitman \$50,001-\$100,000

 G. Cabell Williams \$500,001-\$1,000,000